 Your child is probably ready for toilet learning when he:

-Shows an interest in the potty (such as by watching you, or liking books about learning to use the potty).
+- Shows an interest in the potty (by watching you, or by liking books about learning to use the potty).

-Is dry in his diaper for several hours in a row.
+- Is dry in her diaper for several hours in a row.

-Can let you know when he needs to use the potty.
+- Can let you know when she needs to use the potty.

 Toilet learning won’t happen overnight.
 It can take between 3 and 6 months before your child is out of diapers for good.